Radan’s Role In Industry 4.0

 His presentation will focus on how Radan’s new logistics suite can assist in providing quick and accurate quotations and order processing, how development and construction departments can undertake technical feasibility studies using Radan 3D and Radbend, offline pressbrake programming and simulation, and eliminating errors in the combination of cutting and bending using the full Radan CAD/CAM solution.

-In total, eight presentations from different specialists across a range of industrial disciplines will cover a variety of topics, including overall goals of Industry 4.0 and implementing it in five steps – including in existing production departments – shop floor optimization, integration of the machine control to the ‘internet of things,’ and how digital technology can be used to make additional savings along with quick and reasonable decisions.
+In total, eight presentations from different specialists across a range of industrial disciplines will cover a variety of topics, including overall goals of Industry 4.0 and implementing it in five steps – including in existing production departments – shop floor optimisation, integration of the machine control to the ‘internet of things,’ and how digital technology can be used to make additional savings along with quick and reasonable decisions.

 One of the keynote speakers is Dr.-Ing.
-Eugen Bendeich, from the Esslingen Technical Academy, who will look at the requirements needed for Industry 4.0, especially in control centers and manufacturing execution systems, along with the basics for converting companies to the Industry 4.0 vision.
+Eugen Bendeich, from the Esslingen Technical Academy, who will look at the requirements needed for Industry 4.0, especially in control centres and manufacturing execution systems, along with the basics for converting companies to the Industry 4.0 vision.

 Other speakers (and just one of the topics each will cover) include: